He’d taken a photograph of his mother the day he left.

-The bartender, a handsome, tanned man with a blonde, closely trimmed beard approached them.
-“What can I do for you?” he asked David.
+The bartender, a handsome man with a blonde, closely trimmed beard approached them.
+“What can I do for you?” he asked.

-“Shall I bring it to your table?” the bartender asked, smiling, apparently entertained by David’s flirtatious manner.
+“Shall I bring it to your table?” the bartender asked, smiling at David’s flirtatious manner.

-Batresh nodded affirmatively.
 David stretched out his hands on the table in front of him.
-“So what brings you to St. Louis, from such a distant star system?” he joked.
+“So, what brings you to St. Louis, from such a distant star system?” he joked.

 She reached her hands out towards him, placing them on top of his.
-“I’ll tell you one day,” she replied with a smile both knowing and intense.
+“I’ll tell you,” she replied with a knowing smile.
 She sent him an image of Denny from the rehearsal the night before.

 David quickly withdrew his hands.
-He gasped, and moved away from her, against the back of the bench seat.
+He moved away, against the back of the bench seat.
 “What,” he tried to speak.
 “What was that?”
 He seemed to know that the image came from her.

-Batresh drew in a breath deeply and looked through the large, plate glass windows to her right.
+Batresh drew in a breath and looked through large, plate glass windows to her right.
 “The young man I am here to protect.”

 David placed his hands on the seat, as if he was going to get up.
-His instinct was to stand, turn, and leave, right now.
+He prepared to stand, turn, and leave.

 “You asked,” Batresh offered.

-“So, you know that building?” she responded, looking into his face.
+“You know that building?” she asked, looking into his face.
 Now, she sent him a few words, telling him, “I can send words and images to you, but you can’t send them back to me.”

 Batresh leaned forward, reaching her fingers towards him.
-She sent another message, “You don’t have to be afraid.”
+She sent another message, “Don’t be afraid.”
 She said, trying to be comforting.
 “Take my hand,” she told him.

 Tears rose to David’s eyes.
-He was stunned.
-He looked around to see if anyone else was witnessing what he was experiencing.
-But, why?
-Why were these images, and this woman’s words, and her messages bringing tears to his eyes?
+He looked to see if anyone else was watching.
 What was happening?

 Batresh held onto his hand, gently.
 “Don’t worry,” she whispered.
 “Don’t worry.”
 She stroked his hand with her own.
 “Everything is OK.”

 A waitress walked up to their table, holding a silver bucket of ice.
 In her other hand, she held a bottle of champagne.
 She brought the bottle of champagne to David, so he could approve.
-As he looked up at her, a tear spilled from his left eye onto his cheek.
+As he looked up at her, a tear spilled from his left eye.

 “Is everything OK?” the waitress asked.

-The waitress, young, and somewhat masculine, with her black hair tied behind her head, placed a white cloth napkin over the top of the bottle of champagne, and began to twist the cork.
-They heard a “pouf” and she withdrew the napkin and cork, pouring a small portion of the clear, bubbling liquid into the glass in front of David.
-He, with his hands in Batresh’s hands, was not aware of what was happening.
-He realized he was waiting for another message from her; from Batresh.
+The waitress, young, athletic, with black hair tied behind her head, placed a white cloth napkin over the top of the bottle of champagne, and began to twist the cork.
+They heard a “pouf” and she withdrew the napkin, pouring a small portion of the clear, bubbling liquid into the glass in front of David.

 “Sir?” the young woman asked.